TejasNasre/Logo-Master/README.md

 ## Contributing

 We welcome contributions!
-Please see the CONTRIBUTING.md file for guidelines on how to contribute to this project.
+Please see the [./CONTRIBUTING.md][CONTRIBUTING.md] file for guidelines on how to contribute to this project.

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more information.
+See the [./LICENSE][LICENSE] file for more information.